SchoolOfCode/bc15-w3-d1-workshop-debugging-team-07/README.md

 You and your team have been tasked with debugging a new shopping list application (in the `ticket-1` folder).
 Despite the CSS and JavaScript files, two issues exist:

-- Page is unstyled - the "Add" button should be green.
-- Page is not interactive - clicking "Add" does nothing, even though JavaScript handles interactivity.
+- Page is unstyled - the "Ad ot interactive - clicking "Add" does nothing, even though JavaScript handles interactivity.

 Your task is to investigate and fix the bugs so: